nixworks/public/news/2012/03/30/index.md

 Tokyo deploys missile defence systems and says it will intercept North Korean rocket if it enters Japanese airspace.

 ### [Bradford West by-election: Respect Party candidate George Galloway tours the City of Bradford on an open-top bus in celebration of his shock victory over Labour, a result which has been described as the "Bradford Spring". ](/news/2012/03/30/bradford-west-by-election-respect-party-candidate-george-galloway-tours-the-city-of-bradford-on-an-open-top-bus-in-celebration-of-his-shock.md)
-_Context: Arab Spring, Bradford West by-election, City of Bradford, George Galloway, Labour, Respect_
+_Context: Arab Spring, Bradford West by-election, City of Bradford, George Galloway, Labour Party, Respect_

 ## [Previous Day...](/news/2012/03/29/index.md)